idleberg/node-is-cson/README.md

 ### Options

-#### `strict`
+#### `allowJSON`

 Default: `true`

 Since CSON is a superset of *well-formatted* JSON, this library runs *strict* tests for CSON only.
-Disabling the strict option will override this behaviour.
+Disabling this option will also validate JSON.
+However, this will also validate JSON with trailing commas or single quotes and is not recommended.

 <details>
 <summary><strong>Example</strong></summary>